RGuinn1207/PacMen/README.md

 # PacMen
-PacMen Factory Game;
+## PacMen Factory Game;
-This is where we made the Pac Men load randomly and move around the screen randomly and bounce off the walls.
+### This is where we made the Pac Men load multiple on button click randomly and move start game button around the screen randomly and bounce off the walls.